giantswarm/docs/sources/installation/whatisgiantswarm.md

 > A simple binary to control your Swarm apps

 The main interface to Giant Swarm is a CLI called `swarm`.
-After you have been authenticated you can create apps; start, stop and update them and monitor them.
+After you have been authenticated you can create apps; start, stop, and update them and monitor them.
 A small example `swarm ls` lists the current installed apps on Giant Swarm:

 ```
 $ swarm ls